zain-x/container/mdContainer/js/Labs/Lab03.md

 - Add hover effects on character cards to make them visually appealing.

-- Ensure the layout is mobile-friendly.
+- Ensure the layout is mobile-friendly (optional).

 - Try to create a unique style.